The author has travelled extensively and writes illustrated articles about his experiences, with advice on must-see sights.

 Water Birds of Florida

-Anyone who visits the coastal areas of Florida, or the lakes and rivers, or the great wetlands of the Everglades National Park, is sure to see a rich variety of bird life, much of it at close quarter, and - with the aid of a good bird watching guide - easy to identify.
+Anyone who visits the coastal areas of Florida, or the lakes and rivers, or the great wetlands of the Everglades National Park, is sure to see a rich variety of bird life, much of it at close quarters, and - with the aid of a good birdwatching guide - easy to identify.
 And if you have a camera with good lenses, then it's possible to build up a full and attractive record of these sightings.
 On this page I exhibit a few of the photos of water birds I've taken during several brief visits to the state, with notes on the species and photos.
-This is a companion piece to Florida Vacation; A Photographic Guide to Wildlife in the Tourist Paradise.
+This is a companion piece to Florida Wildlife: A Photographic Guide.

 There's nothing easier to see, from a wildlife point of view, than the birds which inhabit the shoreline or inland waterways.
 The water attracts them like a magnet.
 And because people are also attracted to the coasts, to beaches and ports, to play in their boats, to fish or relax by rivers and lakes, the birds frequently become accustomed to the presence of humans.
 This, plus the confidence that they have a ready escape route either through the air, or through the water, makes water birds among the most approachable, and therefore photographable, of animals.
 And all you need to make the most of the experience is a good guide book, a decent camera with telephoto lenses, and binoculars for those birds which just won't come quite close enough.

 The Water Birds of Florida